gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 The linear axes helps to highlight the spread in behaviour between the different tunings.
 Look at that ripple in the passband with the Chebyshev and Elliptic filter tunings!

-Now we can look at the phase response.
+Now we can look at the phase response:

-{{% figure src="tuning-comparison-phase.png" width="600px" caption="Phase comparison of different filter tunings." %}}
+{{% figure src="tuning-comparison-phase-log.png" width="600px" caption="Phase comparison of different filter tunings." %}}

+What you can't easily pick out with logarithmic frequency axis is how linear the phase response is.
+So let's replot the above but with a linear x-axis (frequency).
+We'll stop plotting at twice the characteristic frequency.

+{{% figure src="tuning-comparison-phase-linear.png" width="600px" caption="Phase comparison of different filter tunings, with a linear x-axis (frequency) which makes it easy to see how linear the phase response is." %}}

 A comparison of group delay for the various filter tunings is shown below.
 You can clearly shows the flat group delay of the Bessel filter, and the horrible response of the Chebyshev/Elliptic filter tunings.